Summer 2020 Internship or Spanish

-Study abroad with us and we'll immerse you in culture, in ministry, in learning and take you to some dream destinations.
+Intern abroad with us and you'll be immersed you in culture, in ministry, in learning and have the opportunity to visit some incredible destinations around Ecuador

 Mission and Ministry